kudaba/simpletest/README.md

 If you want all tests to use the same fixture, for default memory checking or exception catching, then simply define the macro BASE_FIXTURE.

 ## Static memory usage
 To achieve allocation free tests I needed to give each test a memory area to write their error messages.
-The default is (probably out of date) 100k.
+The default is (probably out of date) 10k per test.
 You can override this by defining the MESSAGE_SPACE macro.